Speech of Silence: Synopsis

 Tong Tong (Kate Tsui) lost part of her hearing in an explosion at a young age while trying to save her foster father and siblings.
-Since then, she uses a hearing aid to assist her.
+Since the traumatic event, she uses a hearing aid to assist her.
 She is well liked by others and has an extremely positive attitude towards life despite her minor disability.
-With the support of her mentor Ko Ming (Yu Yang), Tong becomes a voice over talent by utilizing her lip reading ability.
+With the support of her mentor Ko Ming (Yu Yang), Tong becomes a voice-over talent by utilizing her lip-reading ability.

-At the production studio, she meets another voice talent Leung Kai-Yin (Kenneth Ma) who also has keen interest in the industry.
+At the production studio, she meets another voice talent Leung Kai-Yin (Kenneth Ma), who is also interested in the industry.
 Tong soon falls for Leung but is too shy to confess her love to him.
 Meanwhile, a colleague Yuen Siu Na (Claire Yiu) falls for Yin as well.
-Yin however is more fond of Tong and they fall in love soon after and began a relationship.
+Yin, however, is more fond of Tong, and they fall in love soon after and begin a relationship.

-Unfortunately on one occasion, Tong's sister Chai Ka-Yee (Elaine Yiu) had everyone believe she was about to commit suicide after failing in a relationship.
-While trying to console her, Tong falls and hits her head causing her to lose her hearing completely.
-After the trauma, Tong lost all her confidence and shunned everyone else including Yin.
-Yin tries his best to encourage Tong to gain back her confidence and happiness in her life.
+Unfortunately, on one occasion, Tong's sister Chai Ka-Yee (Elaine Yiu) had everyone believe she was about to commit suicide after failing in a relationship.
+While trying to console her, Tong falls and hits her head, causing her to lose her hearing completely.
+After the trauma, Tong lost all her confidence and shunned everyone else, including Yin.
+Yin tries his best to encourage Tong to regain her confidence and happiness in her life.